-Date Page 2021-08-23 1 (16) Telia Company Telia IoT Requirements Version 1.0 I. Introduction This document constitutes an integral part of the Managed IoT Connectivity Agreement entered by Telia and Customer (the "Agreement") and includes technical requirements for use of the Services.
+Date 2024-03-01 Page 3 (20) I. Introduction This document constitutes an integral part of the agreement for IoT services entered by Telia and Customer (the "Agreement") and includes technical requirements for use of the Services.
+Defined terms and abbreviations used in this document has the meaning set out in the Agreement, unless otherwise is set out herein.
+The document summarizes Telia Company IoT requirements originating in 3GPP, GSMA TS.34 version 7.0, IoT Device Connection Efficiency Guidelines, use-cases or features not covered yet within GSMA TS.34, as well as lessons learned gained from IoT commercial deployments.
+Requirements including the words "MUST" or "MUST NOT" in their descriptions are mandatory; all guidelines with "SHOULD" or "SHOULD NOT" are recommended for best performance.
 While a single or small number of misbehaving Devices typically won't impact other users, a large group of Devices operating in a negative pattern consistently or at the same time may have a very adverse impact on network resources and therefore on other users.
-Standard mobile Devices on the Telia Network, as well as the applications running on these Devices, must operate in a manner consistent with the requirements specified in this document.
-Customer is solely responsible for complying with Telia's IoT Technical Requirements.
-Customer's failure to comply with the requirements, causing disturbances in the Telia Networks or the networks of Telia's roaming partners, may inter alia lead to the suspension of the Service(s).
-This document summarizes Telia Company IoT requirements originating in 3GPP, GSMA TS.34 version 7.0, IoT Device Connection Efficiency Guidelines 1, use-cases or features not covered yet within GSMA TS.34, as well as lessons learned gained from IoT commercial deployments.
-Requirements including the words "SHALL" or "SHALL NOT" in their descriptions are mandatory; all guidelines with "SHOULD" or "SHOULD NOT" are recommended.
-This document is divided into four sections, reflecting how IoT Service Providers are required to implement Telia's IoT Requirements and best-practice design in the different IoT Solution Layers (refer to Figure 1). - Definitions - IoT Service Provider Requirements (IoT Server Application and Network Service Enablement Layer) - IoT Device Requirements, covering: - Monolithic IoT Device Applications (refer to Figure 1) These are purpose-built IoT Device Applications that handle both business-specific logic as well as various Service Enablement functionalities (e.g. device management, security, discovery, registration, location, application framework, etc.).
-These are historically referred to as "M2M Devices" as they are developed to manage assets in a specific, decoupled M2M silo.
-1 https://www.gsma.com/iot/gsma-iot-device-connection-efficiency-guidelines/ Date Page 2021-08-23 2 (16) Tiered IoT Device Applications (refer to Figure 2) On the IoT Device, the IoT Device Application may not be monolithic but focus instead only on processes specific to the customer's business.
-It is developed on top of a separate component which provides numerous generic Service Enablement functionalities (e.g. device management, security, discovery, registration, location, application framework, etc.).
+Standard mobile Devices on the Telia Network (including, when applicable, the mobile networks of Telia's partners), as well as the applications running on these Devices, must operate in a manner consistent with the requirements specified in this document (the "Requirements").
+Customer is solely responsible for ensuring such compliance.
+If Customer is an IoT Service Provider (a provider of a solution and/or product that integrates the Services into its own products as an inseparable component and as an integral part of a complete solution, provided to its customers), the Requirements must be passed on to End-Users, where applicable.
+Customer's or an End-User's failure to comply with the Requirements, causing disturbances in the Telia Networks may inter alia lead to the suspension of the Service(s).
+This document is divided into four sections, reflecting how IoT Service Providers and IoT Service users are required to implement the Requirements and best-practice design in the different IoT Solution Layers (refer to Figure 1). - Definitions - IoT Service Provider Requirements (IoT Server Application and Network Service Enablement Layer) - IoT Device Requirements, covering: - Monolithic IoT Device Applications (refer to Figure 1) These are purpose-built IoT Device Applications that handle both business-specific logic as well as various Service Enablement functionalities (e.g. Device management, security, discovery, registration, location, application framework, etc.).
+These are historically referred to as "M2M Devices" as they are developed to manage assets in a specific, decoupled M2M silo. • Tiered IoT Device Applications (refer to Figure 2) On the IoT Device, the IoT Device Application may not be monolithic but focus instead only on processes specific to the customer's business.
+It is developed on top of a separate component which provides numerous generic Service Enablement functionalities (e.g. Device management, security, discovery, registration, location, application framework, etc.).
 This middleware is called the IoT Embedded Service Layer, or Service Enablement Layer.
 By supporting a common Service Enablement Layer, multiple M2M Devices can be interconnected to the same Cloud Platform enabling an ecosystem (either proprietary or standardized - such as LWM2M or oneM2M) of suppliers and data.
-This next generation of hardware can be referred to as true "IoT Devices." - Communication Module Requirements - Customer's Obligations and Requirements
+This next generation of hardware can be referred to as true "IoT Devices."
+Communication Module Requirements